smilesmiley/mycroft_bachelor_thesis/README.md

 ### adjusted existing methods:
+#### get_response() in Mycroft class:
+Adjusted it to know when a user canceled and interupt then the whole survey especially important when asking more than one question.
+So that the user has the chance to skip the whole survey funcionality.
 #### init_dialog()
 Adjusted s.t. in every case there will be a DialogLoader created, even if the skill doesnt need one.
 Because the DialogLoader is needed to perform the user survey.